 - Teach your child to take a deep breath and then cough.
-Have your child do this when he feels the need to cough up the mucus in his throat.
+Have your child do this when he or she feels the need to cough up mucus.
 This will help get rid of the mucus in the throat and lungs, making it easier to breathe.

 - Clear your child's nose of mucus.
-If your child has trouble breathing through his nose, use a bulb syringe to remove mucus from his nose.
-You can also use a bulb syringe before you feed him and put him to bed.
+If your child has trouble breathing through his or her nose, use a bulb syringe to remove mucus.
+Use a bulb syringe before you feed your child and put him or her to bed.
 Removing mucus may help your child breathe, eat, and sleep better.

 - Squeeze the bulb and put the tip into one of your baby's nostrils.
 Close the other nostril with your fingers.
 Slowly release the bulb to suck up the mucus.